Maboroshy/midi-scripter/README.md

 MIDI Scripter is a Python framework for filtering, modifying, routing and any other handling of MIDI, Open Sound Control (OSC), keyboard and mouse input and output.

-It works on Windows and Linux and should work on macOS.

-MIDI Scripter listens input ports and send incoming messages to subscribed callables such as functions or methods.
+MIDI Scripter listens to input ports and sends incoming messages to subscribed callables such as functions or methods.
-These callables, along with any other Python code, can send out modified or newly created messages through output ports.
+These callables, along with other Python code, can send modified or new messages through output ports.
 MIDI Scripter can serve as a proxy that filters, transforms, and converts incoming messages.

 In addition, MIDI Scripter features a customizable graphical user interface (GUI)